Louis Roy: Biography

 On 4 April 1997 while Roy and Thiffault were being driven in an armored car to the courthouse to hear the verdict in the murder case against them, the duo were most surprised to share the same car with Robert Hardy of the Rock Machine.
 Taking advantage of the opportunity, Roy and Thiffault beat up Hardy during their ride to the courthouse.
 When the car arrived, the bloodied and battered body of Hardy fell out, who had to be rushed to the hospital to save his life.
 Quesnel turned out to be a very poor witness for the Crown, and the trial ended with both Roy and Thiffault acquitted on all counts.

+Following his acquittal, Roy returned to Trois-Rivières.
+The Trois-Rivières chapter maintained several puppet clubs such as the Jokers of Saint-Jean, the Blatnois of Mauricie and the Rowdy Crew of Lanaudière.
+Following Roy's release, six members of the puppet gangs suddenly disappeared, never to be heard or seen from again.
+At the same time, Roy sent out Hells Angels to search the houses of the vanished members, removing various items over the protests of the girlfriends and wives of the missing men.
+The missing men are Ormand Dorant, Guy Mageanu, Benoît Lachance, Clermont Carrier, Edward Villiers, and Sylvain Bernard.